noeleo/raft/README.md

 r.set_cluster(cluster)
 r.run_bg
 ```
 An explicit address instead of localhost should be used, because `set_cluster` removes the address of the current server, which is stored as an explicit address.
+The range of timeouts can also be set using `set_timeout(min_timeout, max_timeout)`, where `min_timeout <= max_timeout` and both are in milliseconds.
+By default, the range is 300-800ms.

 Modules
 -------